 Dynamic Artists Management, LLC

 Has provided management and booking services for an eclectic music artist clientele since 1999.
-Founder and CEO Brad Stewart has worked in virtually every part of the industry since he got his start as an intern at De Leon Artists in Piedmont, California, in 1990.
-Since then, he has been involved with rock, blues, R&B, jazz, funk, world, reggae and pop artists as a booking agent and manager.
+Founder and President Brad Stewart has worked in virtually every part of the industry and has been involved with rock, blues, R&B, jazz, funk, world, reggae and pop artists as a booking agent and manager.
 Experience and passion are the two foundations that Dynamic Artists Management is built on, offering potential clients a go-getting work ethic and personal attention that they wouldn’t get elsewhere.
 Dynamic Artists Management covers an array of performance venues.
-The company is advantaged by its diverse connections in the music industry because agencies with an eye on the big picture can offer its artists and promoters more opportunities and creative ideas.
+The company is advantaged by its diverse connections in the music industry, allowing DAM to keep an eye on the big picture, offering its artists and promoters more opportunities and creative ideas.

 President/Artist Management/Special Projects/Agent - International